-- Greatest number of travel options and benefits for all users: vehicles, transit, carpool, express tolls, and bicyclists while reducing congestion.
-7,620 – 7,640 people traveling through the corridor per day – a 33% increase compared to the existing corridor
+- Greatest number of travel options and benefits for all users: vehicles, transit, carpool, express tolls and bicyclists while reducing congestion.
+There are 7,620 – 7,640 people traveling through the corridor per day – a 33% increase compared to the existing corridor

 - Improvements can be phased over time as funding becomes available